Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/checkpoint_restart.md

 newer architectures to older ones or between different manufacturers.
 This comes from an incompatible instruction set and cannot be avoided.

-## Multithreading and MPI under DMTCP
+## DMTCP for Parallel Applications

 DMTCP does support checkpointing of MPI applications, however since DMTCP has no official support for UCX, checkpointing MPI computations over several nodes is not possible.
 MPI parallel